nalinbhardwaj/shiit-coin/SETUP.md

 # Sheet Setup Guide

-To setup your own sheet that can mine ShiitCoin for you hands-free, set up as follows:
+To run your own "node" for ShiitCoin, you can set up your sheet and client as follows:

 1. Sign in to your Google Account and visit the [mainnet sheet](https://docs.google.com/spreadsheets/d/1iilTYMgNZvOwXSnKA4ebKzSee4eWY7i3LJ9FObhlmKk/edit#gid=304846221), create a new sheet using the + button at the bottom left, and copy one of the existing "User_\*" sheets into your new sheet.